ruzickap/action-test/README.md

-# Do not use this repository...
+# Do not use this repository

 Please follow: [https://github.com/ruzickap/action-broken-link-checker](https://github.com/ruzickap/action-broken-link-checker)